k-box/k-box/resources/assets/pages/en/help.md

 ### <a id="questions"></a>Questions/Suggestions

-**1. Where to post suggestions on how to improve the K-Link services?**

-Please go to http://klink.uservoice.com/ to post your suggestion and vote for ideas of other users.

-**2. I have a question regarding the behavior of the system.
+**1. I have a question regarding the behavior of the system.
 Whom should I ask?**

-Please refer all your questions to your librarian via email.
+Please refer all your questions to your librarian via email or the organization referent (see the Contact page for details).
 Describe your question in two-three sentences providing the information such as what you find strange and what actions have you performed to get such a response from the system.
 Sharing your screen typically helps to better explain and understand the situation.

+For general guidance on using the system you can refer to the [community maintained documentation](https://github.com/k-box/k-box/tree/master/docs).

 ### <a id="errors"></a>Errors